Neo-Gar/YaSosui/README.md

 ## 🚀 Overview

 YaSosui is a complete cross-chain swap solution that allows users to securely exchange tokens between Ethereum and Sui blockchains using atomic swaps.
 The platform features hashlock-based security, time-locked escrows, and a user-friendly web interface.
+Built on top of the 1inch Cross-Chain SDK, YaSosui leverages 1inch's battle-tested infrastructure to provide reliable, secure, and efficient cross-chain token swaps.

 ## 🏗️ Architecture